Feedough Logo

 Best Practices For Payroll Management

 Knowing the process is one thing.
-Running it consistently without errors or compliance gaps is another.
+Running payroll management consistently without errors or compliance gaps is another.

-These six practices keep payroll clean throughout the year.
+These seven practices keep payroll clean throughout the year.

 2. Build a payroll calendar for every country you operate in: Filing deadlines, payment dates, and annual reporting requirements differ everywhere.
 A shared calendar that maps out every key date across your operating locations is one of the simplest ways to avoid missed deadlines.